enseitankado/ss963-spi-tool/ss963-port-write-example/README.md

 This example makes use of the Wiring Pi library, which streamlines the interface to the the I/O pins on the Raspberry Pi, providing an API that is similar to the Arduino.
 You can learn about installing Wiring Pi [here](http://wiringpi.com/download-and-install/).
 The wiringPi SPI API is documented [here](https://projects.drogon.net/raspberry-pi/wiringpi/spi-library/)

 **Hardware connections:**
-This source code interfaces with the [SS963 Serial Driver card](http://www.izlencebilisim.com/urun/ss963-seri-surucu-karti/2/).
-The board was connected as follows:
+This source code interfaces with the [SS963 Serial Driver card](http://www.izlencebilisim.com/urun/ss963-seri-surucu-karti/2/) and Raspberry Pi connected as follows:

 |Raspberry Pi    |SS963|
 |----------------|---------------|